 It wasn’t too long ago, that I was only making $18k/YEAR.
-As a single mom, I lived a very affluential life and I’ve done it all on very little.
-In fact, it’s how this site came into existance.
+As a single mom, I lived a very affluential life and I’ve done it all on very little, just simply and cheaply.
+In fact, it’s how this site came into existence.
 Many of my friends would visit my home and be awe-struck at how MUCH I had while making less than three times what THEY made.
 Somehow I had MORE than them.

 They couldn’t wrap their minds around it.
-So, I shared with them my money saving secrets.
+So, I shared with them my money saving secrets and frugal living tips.
 Secrets that I learned over time by nothing more than trial and error and help from God to teach me how to spend His money wisely.